How Important Is the Thai Elephant?

 Best Time to Take an Elephant Ride in Thailand

-On the third weekend of November, Thailand hosts the illustrious Surin Elephant-round up in Surin Province, where the majestic Thai Elephants parade and their mahouts show off the beast’s frolic physical prowess.
-The sight of the elephants playing polo, soccer games and hula-hooping with their trunk is simply majestic.
+On the third weekend of November, Thailand hosts the illustrious Surin Elephant-round in Surin Province, where the majestic Thai Elephants parade and their mahouts show off the beast’s frolic physical prowess.
+The sight of the elephants playing polo soccer games and hula-hooping with their trunk is simply majestic.
 So, if you wish to witness an Elephant experience like never before, you should visit Thailand in late November.